 As you practice these routines and procedures, repeat this to yourself–“I am patient.”
 You will sometimes have to practice lining up 10 times in a row, but rest assured, they will get better!
 You will look back at these days and be amazed at how far they've come.

-To ensure that you cover all of the routines and procedures needed, take a mental walk through your day and make a list of them.
+To ensure that you cover all of the routines and procedures needed, take a mental walk through your day and make a list of all the things you need to teach your students.
 That way, you can address them as you move through your day.
+There is no need to teach everything in the first week of school, but start setting those expectations early on.
 Patience and consistency is key!

 Key Routines and Procedures to Teach Right Away